Task assigned: Writing the script for a 60-second TV promo.

 It was also a great tribute to modern craftsmanship – a combination of human input and machine-driven excellence.
 Juxtaposing the analogue feel of 3D printed objects with the dynamic form of projection mapping and animation made the fact-heavy storytelling narrative less static and flowing more seductively.

-Human history is ‘cyclical and always returns to the point of beginning’, to quote an American writer Edward Ballamy.
+Human history is ‘cyclical and always returns to the point of the beginning’, to quote an American writer Edward Ballamy.
 It is also subject to some eternal laws, waltzing between birth and death, light and darkness, progress and decay.
 These elements have only one thing in common – a permanent change.
 Any linear way of telling the story of humankind has to be met with difficulties.
 Historical events tend to complement each other and overlap over the course of centuries.
 Thus, human view of the world will always be biased by the stretch of a mind’s cognition.

 Time is elastic.
 What we call the ‘flowing’ of time has to be understood by studying the structure of our brain rather than by studying physics.Carlo Rovelli, The Order of Time